edgelesssys/constellation/docs/docs/getting-started/examples/horizontal-scaling.md

 # Horizontal Pod Autoscaling
-This example demonstrates Constellation's autoscaling capabilities by utilizing a slightly adapted version of the Kubernetes [HorizontalPodAutoscaler Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
+This example demonstrates Constellation's autoscaling capabilities.
+It's based on the Kubernetes [HorizontalPodAutoscaler Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
 During the following steps, Constellation will spawn new VMs on demand, verify them, add them to the cluster, and delete them again when the load has settled down.

 ## Requirements
-The cluster needs to be initialized with Kubernetes 1.23 or higher.
-In addition, autoscaling must be enabled to trigger Constellation to assign new nodes dynamically.
+The cluster needs to be initialized with Kubernetes 1.23 or later.
+In addition, [autoscaling must be enabled](../../workflows/create.md#the-init-step) to enable Constellation to assign new nodes dynamically.

 Just for this example specifically, the cluster should have as few worker nodes in the beginning as possible.
-We recommend starting with a small cluster with only *one* low-powered node for the control plane node and *one* low-powered worker node.
+Start with a small cluster with only *one* low-powered node for the control-plane node and *one* low-powered worker node.

 :::info
 We tested the example using instances of types `Standard_DC4as_v5` on Azure and `n2d-standard-4` on GCP.